Pentagon Papers: Ellsberg meets Sheehan

 Daniel Ellsberg knew the leaders of the task force well.
 He had worked as an aide to McNaughton from 1964 to 1965, had worked on the study for several months in 1967, and Gelb and Halperin approved his access to the work at RAND in 1969.
 Now opposing the war, Ellsberg and his friend Anthony Russo photocopied the study in October 1969 intending to disclose it.
 Ellsberg approached Nixon's National Security Advisor Henry Kissinger, Senators William Fulbright and George McGovern, and others, but none were interested.

 Ellsberg showed some of the documents privately to sympathetic policy experts Marcus Raskin and Ralph Stavins of the Institute for Policy Studies.
-They declined to publish the papers, but passed on some of them to, and recommended he seek The New York Times reporter Neil Sheehan, whom Ellsberg had first met in Vietnam and was reintroduced to by Raskin and Stavins.
+They declined to publish the papers, but passed on some of them to, and recommended he seek The New York Times reporter Neil Sheehan, whom Ellsberg had first met in Vietnam and was urged to meet with by Raskin and Stavins.
 After discussing them in February 1971, Ellsberg gave 43 of the volumes to Sheehan on March 2.